dkaslovsky/calendar-tasks/README.md

 While task files could have been structured as yaml, json, or some other standard format, `calendar-tasks` uses the above format for readability and ease of manipulation by other commandline tools.
 The current plain-text format is easy to read and modify, but structured files might also be supported in a future version.

-### Why not read the task files in serial?
+### Why implement concurrent read task files?
 Task files are generally small and fast to read.
-The performance gain by reading them in parallel is negligible, if it even exists.
+The performance gain by reading them with concurrent goroutines is negligible, if it even exists.
-The reason for reading files in parallel is simply that it made this a more interesting project to develop.
+The reason for reading files concurrently is simply that it made `calendar-tasks` a more interesting project to develop.